terzanivan/glas-mail-sender/app/docs/spec.md

 The backend manages the available `templates`, `entities` and stores the associations between them.
 It provides them to the frontend via http requests.

 The backend holds a simple database where it can track the:
-- entities and templates a specific user mail hash is associated with
+- `entity` - `template` association a specific user mail hash is associated with
 - the timeout between consecutive requests for a particular user mail hash

 The backend communicates with the selected mail service provider `Mailtrap` in order to send the requested templates to the requested entities.